-It's important to articulate your specific data story with as much what, how and why behind it.
+It's important to articulate a data story with as much what, how and why behind it.
 This will turn your data into insights and profitable business decisions.

 5. Discover the context of your data set

-Everyone has got data and their own personal data driven insight (opinion).
-In most cases superior understanding of context leads to the best decisions.
+Everyone has got data and their own personal data-driven insight (opinion).
+In most cases, a superior understanding of context leads to the best decisions.

 Make sure to establish context for the data you are seeing.
 What do these numbers mean?
 Are they important?
 Does it really affect the business?
 And how is the data collected?